TheNovi/Tlupapolis-web/README.md

 # TlupaPolis-web

 This repo is Vue project for Czech Minecraft server.
-For this reason, rest of this document is in Czech language.
+For this reason, the rest of this document, and everything else (exluding code), is in Czech language.

 [Website](https://tlupapolis.netlify.app/)